Code-Institute-Submissions/nature-adventures/README.md

 # Nature Adventures

-Luonto is a website designed to allow people to share information about their favourite hiking routes with others.
+Nature Adventures is a website designed to allow people to share information about their favourite hiking routes with others.

 The website aims to encourage people encourage each other to go outdoors by sharing advice and informatio with each other.
 Registered users of the website vote the routes to indicate to other users which routes they have liked.